 Use Proper Cooking Temperatures to Ensure Safe Food

 Cooking is one of the most basic household chores.
-However, it could be easy to mess up your cooking, especially when you do not get the correct cooking temperature.
-If food is not cooked correctly, it can lead to various food borne illnesses.
-With millions of people getting sick due to food poisoning every year, following the correct cooking temperature is crucial to ensure you are consuming safe food.
+However, it can be easy to mess up your cooking, especially if you do not get the proper cooking temperature.
+If food is not cooked correctly, it can lead to various food-borne illnesses.
+With millions of people getting sick from food poisoning each year, following the correct cooking temperature is crucial to ensure you consume safe food.

-This article discusses the proper cooking temperatures and the potential consequences of not cooking your food correctly.
+This article discusses proper cooking temperatures and the potential consequences of cooking your food incorrectly.

 Table of Contents